ultraseedbox/USB-Docs/Tutorials and Guides/Remote Desktop/Accessing the seedbox using X2Go.md

 ## Setting Up and Connecting to Seedbox's GUI
 ### Launching X2Go Client For the First Time

 * Run X2Go client.
-You'll be greeted with 2 windows: The Session window and the Session preferences window
+You'll be greeted with 2 windows: The *Session window* and the *Session preferences window*.
   * If you're on Windows, you can allow `sshd` and `pulseaudio` on your firewall.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-03/scaled-1680-/image-1583245320628.png"></p>